Camera Connection and Usage

 Modifying the Configuration File After Flashing

-Online Configuration Modification After System Startup
+System Supports Online Configuration Modification

 -

-192.168.1.2/. - In fluidd, as shown in the left image below,
+192.168.1.2/ - In fluidd, as shown on the left below:

-check->Show hidden files.
+Check->Show hidden files.

-Loading...Loading...- At this point, you will see the
+Loading...Loading...- At this point, you can see the

 Loading...- Open the